SEO

 Social Media: Social media is an online social networking website.
 Mostly used as a primary way of socialising and sharing public or personal content, social media has risen to become a key way of helping businesses build brand presence, increase social engagement and for link building purposes.
 Examples of social media platforms include Facebook, Twitter, Google+ and Pinterest.

-Social Media Marketing: Social media marketing is promoting a brand or company through social network sites.
+Social Media Marketing: Social media marketing promotes a brand or company through social network sites.

 Spam: Spam is sending or publishing unsolicited content, usually to contribute worthless or irrelevant information.